noblecloud/Battery/README.md

 # battery_info

-A simple battery level script to be used in vim, tmux or zsh statusbars.
+A simple battery script to be used in vim, tmux or zsh statusbars.
+Heavily influenced by [Goles/Battery](https://github.com/Goles/Battery)